enqueuezero/site/concrete-architecture/opt-for-library-design.md

 We've all seen how UNIX gets quirky that printing stuff can be implemented by performing `write` function call to a file under directory `/dev`.
 It has demonstrated that most read and write can be implemented into a limited set of file I/O interface.
 Similarly, why can't the message queue just stands on the shoulder of sockets?

 The major benefit with the library design is less network round trip and thus higher performance.
-The messages don't need to go over the network hop twice from senders to receivers.
+The messages don't need to go over the network hop twice from senders to broker and then from broker to receivers.

 If you still want to have a broker in your architecture design, ZeroMQ won't leash you.
 It provides building blocks implementing a "broker" in just a few lines of code, probably equal to the lines of configuration files of a typical broker software.
 This "broker" is just an internal thread within your server process.
 Again, less maintenance cost.